tommasomoretti/nameless-analytics-tables/README.md

 ### Pages
+This is the schema of the Pages table function.

 | Column                        | Type      | Description                                      |
 |-------------------------------|-----------|--------------------------------------------------|
 | user_date                     | DATE      | Date associated with the user                    |